 - 3 teaspoons Frank's Hot Sauce, or hot sauce of your choice

-- To serve: Potato chips, fries, baked potato skins or fresh vegetables of choice.
+- Potato chips, fries, baked potato skins or fresh vegetables of choice.

-- Cook bacon in skillet to crisp.
+- Cook 12 slices bacon in skillet to crisp.
 Let cool and then crumble.

-- While bacon is cooling, in a medium bowl mix sour cream, both cheeses, scallions, chives, jalapenos if using, hot sauce (this will not add heat) and pepper.
+- While bacon is cooling, in a medium bowl mix 2 cups sour cream, 2 cups sharp cheese,½ cup Parmesan cheese, 2 scallions, handful chives, jalapeños (if using), 3 teaspoons hot sauce (this will not add heat) and ¼ teaspoon pepper.
 Stir well.

 - Add crumbled bacon and stir well.